FridaWikell/greenthumb-front/README.md

 ![Screenshot of like button, not logged in](doc/feature-liked-not-logged-in.webp)

 The user has to be logged in to like a post.
-If they aren't logged in, a tooltip appear "Log in to like post".
+If they aren't logged in, a tooltip appear "Log in to like posts!".

 **Like - logged in**

 ![Screenshot of like button, logged in](doc/feature-liked-logged-in.webp)

 When the user is logged in and the user has liked a post, the like button become red and number of likes updates.
 This allows the user to like and unlike a post.
-Liked - the button is read, unliked - the button is white.
+Liked - the button is red, unliked - the button is white.

 **Comment - not logged in**